Vilnius Food Guide: 7 Locations You’ll Love!

 Amandus: Fine dining in Vilnius

-The tasting dinner costs 70 euros, which is actually nothing compared to what you would pay for a meal of this quality in many other European capitals – and for an extra charge there is an extensive wine accompaniment.
-But if you have any preconceptions about Michelin-starred cuisine in terms of the quantity on the plate and all the fuss, I can reassure you: Firstly, I was more than full after the umpteen courses and explosions of flavor and secondly, the atmosphere at Amandus is pleasantly unpretentious!
+But if you have any preconceptions about the amount of food on your plate and all the fuss, I can reassure you: Firstly, I was more than full after the umpteen courses and explosions of flavor and secondly, the atmosphere at Amandus is pleasantly unpretentious!